Domestic Violence Counts: Frequently Asked Questions for Journalists

 How can we interpret the data?

-- Please take a look at the Understanding the Data section to properly understand how you can interpret the study.
-If you have more questions about the data or the report, please contact Cindy Southworth at 202-543-5566.
+Please take a look at the Understanding the Data section to properly understand how you can interpret the study.
+If you have more questions about the data or the report, please contact the DV Counts team at dvcounts[at]nnedv.org.

-Compared to last year, the number of survivors who sought services increased.
+Year-by-year comparisons point to more victims being served.
 Does this mean that the number of domestic violence victims has increased?

-- Although the actual 2014 number is higher compared to Domestic Violence Counts 2013, increased demand for services does not necessarily mean that prevalence or incidence is increasing.
-Over 67,000 adult and child victims were served in one day in 2014 compared to a similar survey participation rate and number of local programs from 2013.
+Increased demand for services does not necessarily mean that prevalence or incidence is increasing.
 This increased demand for services may be due in part to economic barriers, effective outreach and education reaching more victims, and other factors.

 Is the economy causing more domestic violence?

-- A bad economy does not cause domestic violence, nor does a good economy stop domestic violence.
-In homes where domestic violence exists, however, job loss and economic stress and scarcity can exacerbate existing domestic violence.
-For more information, please refer to NNEDV’s handout, The Impact of the Economy on Domestic Violence.
+A bad economy does not cause domestic violence, nor does a good economy stop domestic violence.
+In homes where domestic violence exists, however, job loss and economic stress and scarcity can be leveraged by abusive partners to exacerbate existing domestic violence.

 What other resources are available?

-- NNEDV has several handouts that you may find useful.
-Particularly, take a look at these two documents: Frequently Asked Questions About Domestic Violence and the Domestic Violence and Sexual Assault Factsheet.
+NNEDV has several handouts that you may find useful.
+Particularly, take a look at these two documents: Frequently Asked Questions about Domestic Violence and Domestic Violence and Sexual Assault Factsheet.